petersmith-hun/domino-deployment-orchestration/README.md

   runtimes:
     <runtimename>:
       binary: # /absolute/path/to/the/runtime/binary
-      resource-marks: # command-line "resource marker", like -jar for Java applications
+      resource-marker: # command-line "resource marker", like -jar for Java applications
 ```

+The configuration above should be placed in the same file as the one for your application registrations.

 ## Configuration examples